haath/Commander.NET/README.md

 C# command-line argument parsing and serialization via attributes.
 Inspired by [JCommander](http://jcommander.org/).

+If you would like to expand this library, please include examples in your PR or issue, of widely-used CLI tools that support your suggested practice or format.

 ## Usage

 First you need to create a non-abstract class, with a public parameterless constructor,